MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M01Lab01_Creating_Cases.md

 5. Select **Incoming** from the **Type** drop-down field.

-6. Ensure that the Jon Doe contact is set for **Call From**.
+6. Ensure that the Jane Doe contact is set for **Call From**.

 7. Ensure that your user record is set for **Call To**.

-8. In the Description field, enter **Annual service needs to be scheduled for Jon**
+8. In the Description field, enter **Annual service needs to be scheduled for Jane**

 9. Click into the **Duration field** and type **10 minutes**.